Laikka1/TD-game/README.md

 # TD-game
-Tower defence game with python
+Tower defence game using only python.
+Main library used for the game was PyQt.
+See doc for more info.